What is the value of my house?

 Most homeowners remortgage every few years.
 How much your home is worth will impact the mortgage deals available to you.

-So if you’re buying a home worth £100,000 with a deposit of £10,000 and then borrowing the other £90,000, your LTV will be 90%.
-In general, the lower your LTV, the better mortgage rates you’ll have access to.
+So So if, for example, you’re buying a home worth £100,000 with a deposit of £10,000 and then borrowing the other £90,000, your LTV will be 90%.
+In most cases, a lower LTV can give you access to more competitive mortgage rates.

 Your LTV can change over time.
-For example, if the value of the property in the example above rises to £150,000 by the time you come to remortgage, a £90,000 mortgage will mean you have a LTV of 60%.
+For example, if the value of the property in the example above rises to £150,000 by the time you come to remortgage, a £90,000 mortgage will mean you then have an LTV of 60%.
 This will usually mean you can find a cheaper mortgage rate.

 Your mortgage lender will usually carry out a valuation when you apply for a mortgage.
 They may do this by using average sold prices in your area and other property data, or by visiting your property.